×

 What is a typical expat home or apartment like in Ecuador?

 "If you really want to experience and love Ecuador - or any other foreign - don't make the mistake that too many ex-pats do by surrounding themselves with other ex-pats in an all-ex-pat gated community.
-Why move to a foreign country only to surround yourself with English-speaking gringos who sit around all day complaining about how everything was "so much better back home"?," commented one expat who made the move to Ecuador.
+Why move to a foreign country only to surround yourself with English-speaking gringos who sit around all day complaining about how everything was "so much better back home"?," remarked one expat who made the move to Ecuador.

 View More Answers